-Table 9-2 Menu 1.1 Configure Dynamic DNS

-FIELD DESCRIPTION EXAMPLE Service Provider This is the name of your Dynamic DNS service provider.
+Table 14-2 Menu 1.1 Configure Dynamic DNS FIELD DESCRIPTION EXAMPLE Service Provider This is the name of your Dynamic DNS service provider.
 WWW.DynDNS.ORG (default) Active Press [SPACE BAR] to select Yes and then press [ENTER] to make dynamic DNS active.
 Yes Host Enter the domain name assigned to your Prestige by your Dynamic DNS provider. me.dyndns.org EMAIL Enter your e-mail address. mail@mailserver USER Enter your user name.
 Password Enter the password assigned to you.
 Enable Wildcard Your Prestige supports DYNDNS Wildcard.
 Press [SPACE BAR] and then [ENTER] to select Yes or No This field is N/A when you choose DDNS client as your service provider.
-No

-When you have completed this menu, press [ENTER] at the prompt "Press ENTER to Confirm..." to save your configuration, or press [ESC] at any time to cancel.
+No ompleted this menu, press [ENTER] at the prompt "Press ENTER , or press [ESC] at any time to cancel. to Confirm" to save